cdapio/cdap/docs/loom-tech-docs/source/server/index.rst

 Overview
 ^^^^^^^^
-The solver is responsible for taking an existing cluster layout, the template associated with the cluster, user specified properties, and finding a valid cluster layout that satisfies all input.
+The solver is responsible for taking an existing cluster layout, the template associated with the cluster, user specified properties, and finding a valid cluster layout that satisfies all inputs.
 There are 3 stages involved in solving a cluster layout.
 The first is finding valid service sets.
 The second is finding valid node layouts.
 The third is finding a valid cluster layout.
 It should be noted that what is described is just one way to find a cluster layout.
 There are many ways this constraint satisfaction problem could be solved.